adaazunigaa/Async-JavaScript/README.md

 -Callback
 -Promises
-    A "Proimise" is an object representing the eventual completion of failure of an asynchronous operation -Async keyword
+    A "Proimise" is an object representing the eventual completion of failure of an asynchronous operation -Apromise is a returned object to which you attach callbacks, instead of passing callbacks into a dunction -Async keyword
 -Await keyword
 -Handling Errors in  Aync